mateusrc-dev/todo-vue/README.md

 # todo-vue

-## app create with Vue when we can create new tasks for our todo list
+## app create with Vue where we can create new tasks for our todo list

 ## app created in course developer fullstack java of EBAC